PennLINC/xcpEngine/docs/intro.rst

 It encompasses denoising, filtering, registration, and production of any subject-level derivative maps (for instance, seed-based connectivity maps or task contrasts).
 Processing includes production of summary measures on both a voxelwise and ROI-wise basis.
-Notably, processing does not include group-level statistical analysis.
+Notably, processing in XCP does not include group-level statistical analysis.

 Processing pipelines